 The Tortured Soul

-All in all, I get the same feeling when I book hostels as when I choose the seats on my flight.
-The potential for either a very beautiful or very annoying meeting is in the fate of a single mouse click.
-I learned that the hard way when sat between two schoolgirls on my long flight to Bangkok in 2011.
+Overall, I get the same feeling when booking hostels online as when I choose the seats on a flight.
+The potential for either a very beautiful or very annoying meeting hangs in the balance; the deal is sealed with a single, fateful mouse click.